article / Military technology

 The largest combat aircraft of the German Bundeswehr—the anti-submarine patrol aircraft—entered service in 19XX and is used by the Naval Aviation for reconnaissance and anti-submarine warfare missions in the North Sea and the Baltic Sea.

-Recently, the German Navy received the "Sea Tiger" helicopter, an advanced multi-purpose shipborne aircraft specifically designed for anti-submarine warfare.
+Recently, the German Navy has taken delivery of the Sea Tiger helicopter, an advanced multi-purpose shipborne helicopter specifically designed for anti-submarine warfare.